KauzClay/docs-tap/scst-policy/configuring.hbs.md

 # Configure Supply Chain Security Tools - Policy

-This topic describes how you can configure Supply Chain Security Tools - Policy.
+This topic describes how you can configure Supply Chain Security Tools (SCST) - Policy.
 SCST - Policy requires extra configuration steps to verify your container images.